p3l6/blog/_recipes/young-life-salsa.md

 5. Use an immersion blender, mix until tomatoes are of salsa substance.
 6. Let it sit overnight.

-> From kitchen work crew at crooked creek ranch
+From kitchen work crew at crooked creek ranch
+{: .source}